MinaDawood/node-notifications/README.md

 ## End

-- You can reach me via my Email: mina_daoud@outlook.com or my Phone number: 01204582130 if you have any questions
+- You can reach me via my Email: mina_daoud@outlook.com or my Phone number: 01204582130 if you have any questions.